Skip to content

 Posted in Llm

 Large Language Models have fascinating abilities to understand and output natural language texts.
 From knowledge databases to assistants and live chatbots, many applications can be build with an LLM as a component.
-The capabitlty of an LLM to follow instructions is essential for these use cases.
+The capability of an LLM to follow instructions is essential for these use cases.
 While closed-source LLMs handle instructions very good, pretrained open-source model may not have the skill to follow instructions rigorously.
 To alleviate this, instruction fine-tuning can be utilized.

 This article explores the landscape of fine-tuning.
 It starts with a high-level description of fine-tuning, then lists instruction data-sets and fine tuning libraries, and ends with evaluation methods and concrete projects.
 With this overview, you can define and select a concrete combination of applicable tools to jump-start your own fine-tuning project.